The Archive.

 Saturday 10th August : Evening session.

 Just a few weeks after attending the Woburn Festival was off again to a major festival, the Eighth National Jazz and Blues Festival , held at the Kempton Park Racecourse at Sunbury.
 This time I managed to attend two days out of three and I was able to persuade a couple of my school mates to go with me.
-I'm a bit hazy as to just who came along, but I know for definite that Allan Jones- future editor of the Melody Maker and author of various Pearl Jam tomes - was there was there too and perhaps a guy called Martin Wallace who had a minor career in a Man offshoot band that I cannot now remember the name of.
-Whatever - there were at least three of us in attendance.
+I'm a bit hazy as to just who came along, but I know for definite that Allan Jones- future editor of the Melody Maker /Uncut and author of various Pearl Jam tomes - was there was there too and who has now confirmed that our companions were the long lost Brian Griffiths and Alun Jones.

 Above.
 Jerry Lee Lewis does a whole lot of shaking on Friday night at the Nat Jazz fest 1968.
 The only other band of note that I missed on Friday night was Taste- I could do without Marmalade and the Herd.